geomediadesign/dreamproject/README.md

 ## assignment 6
-**Question: Each level of the building has its own theme:Earth, Water, People & living environment, Food & air How can the themes earth and water be communicated?**
+**Question: Each level of the building has its own theme:Earth, Water, People & living environment, Food & air How can the themes people and living environment and food & air be communicated?**

 members: